venus-lang/venus_old/docs/reference/basic-types.md

 # Basic Types

-Venus comes with built-in types like numbers, strings and dicts, and you can create your own type with the `type` statement.
+Venus comes with built-in types like numbers, booleans, arrays, strings and dicts, and you can create your own type with the `type` statement.
 We'll introduce the built-in types first, which would cover most common tasks hopefully.
 And then you will see how to define your own type.

 ## Numbers